TryGhost/node-sqlite3/README.md

 ### Custom builds and Electron

-Running sqlite3 through [electron-rebuild](https://github.com/electron/electron-rebuild) does not preserve the sqlcipher extension, so some additional flags are needed to make this build Electron compatible.
+Running sqlite3 through [electron-rebuild](https://github.com/electron/electron-rebuild) does not preserve the SQLCipher extension, so some additional flags are needed to make this build Electron compatible.
 Your `npm install sqlite3 --build-from-source` command needs these additional flags (be sure to replace the target version with the current Electron version you are working with):

     --runtime=electron --target=1.7.6 --dist-url=https://atom.io/download/electron

 In the case of MacOS with Homebrew, the command should look like the following:

     npm install sqlite3 --build-from-source --sqlite_libname=sqlcipher --sqlite=`brew --prefix` --runtime=electron --target=1.7.6 --dist-url=https://atom.io/download/electron

+#### Electron static linking

+By default, the node-sqlite3 bindings compiles with dynamic linking to SQLite.
+If you're building an Electron app, chances are when you package and distribute your app the user will not have the SQLCipher dynamic library on their computer and your app will fail to launch when sqlite3 is imported.

+In order to package SQLCipher with your app, you need to statically link the SQLCipher library instead of the default dynamic linking.
+This will ensure SQLCipher is packaged with your app and doesn't require the user to have SQLCipher on their machine.

+When you run `npm rebuild`, node-gyp will statically link if you provide the `--sqlite-static-library` argument, which should be the *absolute path* to the SQLCipher static library (libsqlcipher.a).
+If you pass the `--sqlite-static-library`, the `--sqlite` argument is effectively ignored.

+For example, to statically link a Homebrew-installed SQLCipher in the node-sqlite3 binding on macOS, the command would be:

+npm rebuild sqlite3 --build-from-source --sqlite-static-library=`brew --prefix`/lib/libsqlcipher.a --sqlite=`brew --prefix`

 # Testing